 Sitting atop the Propel hierarchy, the Propel Advanced SL 0 scores a top-end build kit to match.
 A Shimano Dura Ace Di2 groupset with Shimano Dura Ace powermeter cranks are fitted as standard, whilst 140mm flat mount hydraulic disc brakes take care of the stopping.

 Rolling stock is Giant’s own SLR 0 Disc Composite Centerlock DBL 42/65 WheelSystem with DT Swiss internals.
 The Advanced SL grade composite frame at the heart of the bike features a RideSense integrated wireless data transmitter, integrated seat post and is finished with Giant's two piece integrated bar and stem combination.

 Ridley Noah Fast Disc Ultegra Di2

 Sitting as the flagship aero option from Belgian outfit Ridley the Noah platform has played host to some of the sport’s best sprinters including Robbie McEwen, Andre Greipel, and Caleb Ewan.
-Refreshed for 2019, the latest iteration is said to be 250g lighter than the Noah SL it replaces whilst a redesigned frontend removes the bulk of the cable clutter, internally routing all brake and shift cables through the handlebar and steerer tube.
+The latest iteration is said to be 250g lighter than the Noah SL it replaces whilst a redesigned frontend removes the bulk of the cable clutter, internally routing all brake and shift cables through the handlebar and steerer tube.

 The model featured here sits atop the hierarchy available to the Australian market, with European markets scoring Campagnolo Super Record 12-speed groupsets.
 The build-kit on local models feature a Shimano Ultegra 8070 Di2 groupset, Rotor Flow cranks, Forza R45 carbon wheels and an inhouse integrated cockpit.